nathancatania/glean-workday-sync/README.md

 > This code was developed in my own time, and is not officially supported by Glean.

 > [!WARNING]
 > This code is provided "as-is".
-You should examine it in detail, test it thouroughly, and use it at your own risk.
+You should examine it in detail, test it thoroughly, and use it at your own risk.

 ## Requirements
 - [x] Workday Report made available at a URL (in JSON format).